jmbcmuphd/jmbcmuphd/README.md

 - 👋 Hi, I’m @jmbcmuphd
-- 👀 I’m interested in Machine Learning including GenAI / LLMs
+- 👀 I’m interested in Machine Learning including GenAI / LLMs.
+This includes AI Agents and other applications.
 - 🌱 I’m currently learning LangGraph
 - 💞️ I’m looking to collaborate on GenAI / LLM projects
 - 📫 How to reach me https://www.linkedin.com/in/jonathan-becker-phd